juiyangchang/CarND-Term1-Traffic-Sign/README.md

 So in each epoch, we training over 104,397 images.

 I used ADAM Optimizer for all three networks with learning rate of 0.003.
-ADAM optimizer is known to be more roboust as it will automatically tune the learning rate with momentum.
+ADAM optimizer is known to be more robust as it will automatically tune the learning rate with momentum.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-Below we plot the training and validation set performance during training.
-The plots of the GoogLeNet-like netowk is stretched in x axis as it effectively sees more data in an epoch.
+The figure below depicts the training and validation set performance during training.
+The plots of the GoogLeNet-like network is stretched in x axis as it effectively sees three times the data points in an epoch.
 It is quite apparently the LeNet5-like is suffering overfitting.
 The rest two is kind of similar performance-wise.

 ![][image6]

 Below we report the final loss and accuracy over the training and validation sets.
 Apparently the LeNet5-like network suffer from larger scale of overfitting.
-It is not clear if the rest two network structure suffer from overfitting but it seems also applies for the two as well.
-But VGG-16 seem to be a better network from the validation accuracy standing point.
+It is not clear if the rest two network structures suffer from overfitting but it seems also applies for the two as well.
+But VGG-16-Like seems to be a better network in terms of the validation accuracy.

 |      | Training Loss        | Validation Loss |         Training Accuracy         |  Validation Accuracy       |